Snowboarding with Glisshop

 What is a snowboard?

-We will guide you through your selection and purchase and we will answer to all questions you have about snowboarding, from the very basics to the most technial ones.
-Do you want to know what is a snowboard made of?
+We will guide you through your selection and purchase and we will answer to any question you have about snowboarding, from the very basics to the most technical ones.
+Wanna know what's a snowboard made of?
 The difference between a woodcore and a composite core?
-What are rockers?
-No worries, browse our website and snowboarding will have no more secrets for you.
-And while you're here, why don't you check our buyer's guide.
-If you wonder how to choose your snowboard, the answer is there.
+What are rockers, reverse cambers, nose and tail, extruded bases and so on?
+No worries, make yourself comfortable, grab a cup of coffee and have a quick read here, snowboarding will have no more secrets for you.
+And while you're here, why don't you check our snowboard buyer's guide.
+If you don't know how to choose your snowboard, it may be a good start and you'll probably answer to many of your questions.
 You'll get the basics to pick a board that complies with your needs.

 We won’t go through the entire history from Jake Burton to Shaun White or Mark McMorris, but here are a few highlights you want to know.

 Snowboarding is a sport that really kicked in in the 80/90’s.
-Back in the day, snowboards were super stiff with a traditional camber and hard bindings.
-No fluffy and mellow snowboard boots at the time but ski boots that were as stiff as the board.
+Back in the day, snowboards were super stiff with a traditional camber and hard bindings, they were closer to a plank than anything else to be honest.
+No fluffy and mellow snowboard boots at the time either but ski boots that were as stiff as the board.

 Fortunately, things have changed, trends have evolved and so did snowboard shapes, cambers, profiles and materials.
 The sport progressed a lot and riders styles did too (which is a good thing one may say).

 From that point, different styles appeared, freestyle being one of them.
-Winter X Games were created, a competition of extreme sports including snowboard events such as superpipe, big air or boardercross.
+Winter X Games joined the game as a competition of extreme sports including snowboarding events such as superpipe, big air or boardercross.
 The Winter Olympics also welcomed the sport in 1998 in Nagano with 2 events: giant slalom and half-pipe.
 Note that the Olympics are now home for 5 different snowboard events including slopestyle.

-Then freeride arrived in the spotlight, highlighted by the Freeride World Tour (FWT) which is basically the freeride worldcup.
-Vertical slopes, cliff jumps, huge gaps and aggressive slash turns are to be expected.
+Then freeride came in the spotlight, highlighted by the Freeride World Tour (FWT) which is basically the freeride worldcup.
+Vertical slopes, cliff jumps, huge gaps and aggressive slash turns are what you're gonna see if you happen to watch a run once.
 It is an off-piste competition.
 With the freeride growing attention, new products were developped such as splitboards (read our guide to splitboarding).
 In a few words, they are a snowboard that you can split in two skis to which you can attach climbing skins.
 They allow you to reach remote spots easily and surf your way down.
 They’re like magic!

 This is a brief overview of the snowboard industry today.
 If you want to know more about the actual boards, their cambers, the bindings or the snowboard boots, you can find all information on glisshop.co.uk !